New England, Georgia

 New England is an unincorporated community and census-designated place (CDP) in Dade County, in the U.S. state of Georgia.
-It was first listed as a CDP in the 2020 census with a population of 546.
+The 2020 census listed a population of 546.

 History

 An early variant name was "Morrisons Station".
 The present name, adopted in 1889, is after the northeastern region of New England, the native home of the town's founders.
 A post office called New England City was established in 1889, and remained in operation until 1907.

 The Georgia General Assembly incorporated the place as the "Town of New England City" in 1891.
 The town's municipal charter was repealed in 1995.

 Demographics

+New England was first listed as a census designated place in the 2020 United States census.